 Market Research Surveys

 Mintel reports provide market research on consumer products, services, and lifestyles to identify economic drivers, leading companies, market share, market size, trends, segmentation, and analysis of consumer attitudes and purchasing habits.
-The subscription includes
+The library subscription includes

 Key business intelligence on countries, companies, markets, and consumers.
 Statistics on brands, companies and consumer products worldwide include market size and market share.
 Useful for researching global consumer markets with analysis of lifestyles for countries.
 Includes profiles and strategic information about companies that sell leading consumer goods.

 Survey data from the the Simmons National Consumer Survey to find target markets and consumer profiles for brands and products.
 Use Simmons advertising campaigns, market research, and business plans.
 Academic license restricted to 5 simultaneous users along with an embargo of 3 years for current survey data.

 Public Opinion Resources